indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Addresses
-Once you have decided the delivery mode above, one needs to have some mechanism to assign a local address for the delivery. qmail (which is what IndiMail uses) offers the following mechanism locals
+Once you have decided the delivery mode above, one needs to have some mechanism to assign a local address for the delivery. qmail (which is what IndiMail uses) offers the following mechanism

+<b>locals</b>

 Any email addressed to user@domain listed in the file /etc/indimail/control/locals will be delivered to the local user user.
-If you have Maildir as the delivery mode and an email to user kanimoji@domain, with home directory /home/blackmoney, will be delivered to /home/blackmoney/Maildir/new virtualdomains
+If you have Maildir as the delivery mode and an email to user kanimoji@domain with home directory /home/blackmoney, will be delivered to /home/blackmoney/Maildir/new. <b>qmail-lspawn</b> uses the program <b>qmail-getpw</b> to the uid, gid, home, dash and extension for any user in the /etc/passwd file.
+You can set the environment variable <b>QMAILGETPW</b> to an alternate qmail-getpw program.
+See the [qmail-getpw man page](https://github.com/mbhangui/indimail-mta/wiki/qmail-getpw.8) for more details.

+<b>virtualdomains</b>

 The control file /etc/indimail/control/virtualdomains allows you to have multiple domains configured on a single server.
 Entries in virtualdomains are of the form:

 `user@domain:prepend`